snehasarkar95/Databricks_lakehouse_platform_accredation_V2/README.md

 - [ ] Catalogs exist within schemas (databases)
 - [ ] Table metadata is required

-19)In the past, a lot of data engineering resources needed to be contributed to the development of tooling and other mechanisms for creating and managing data workloads.
+19) In the past, a lot of data engineering resources needed to be contributed to the development of tooling and other mechanisms for creating and managing data workloads.
 In response, Databricks developed and released a declarative ETL framework so data engineers can focus on helping their organizations get value from their data
 Which of the following technologies is being described above?
 Select one response.

 - [ ] Databricks SQL Queries